 The John Foundation

-Global Hope supports five children’s homes through the John Foundation.
-They are located in two different areas in Hyderabad, the capital city of Telangana.
-Each area is designed so that the children from different homes can interact with one another regularly.
+Global Hope supports seven children’s homes through the John Foundation.
+They are located on one campus in Hyderabad, the capital city of Telangana.
+The campus is designed so that the children can walk to school and play and worship together.
 They often participate together in Bible studies, summer camps, after-school activities, and church.

 - Hope Girls’ Home, opened in 2013